valderman/haste-compiler/doc/hastec.1.md

 :   Enable all safe optimizations except minification.
 Individual optimizations
     may be turned off using their individual flags.

+--opt-anonymous-objects-only[=*on*|*off*]
+:   Only use anonymous objects to represent algebraic data types.
+This will
+    make all programs slightly smaller, some programs slightly faster, and some programs a lot slower.

 --opt-detrampoline-threshold=*N*
 :   Remove trampolining and tail calls for provably finite tail call chains
     shorter than *N* calls.
 Set to *0* to disable.
 A value of *N=3* is implied